 - Prep – In a saucepan, cook the onion in olive oil until translucent.
 Add the pepper flakes and garlic.
 Cook until fragrant.

-- Add tomatoes – Add the tomatoes, salt, and bay leaf to the pan.
+- Add yellow tomatoes – Add the tomatoes, salt, and bay leaf to the pan.
 Cook until the tomatoes release their juices.
 Cook uncovered at this point and remove the bay leaf.

 - Blend – Transfer the contents of the skillet to the blender, add ¼ cup olive oil, and blend until smooth for a fresh tomato sauce.